 Listing 7.08, Disorders of Thrombosis and Hemostasis

-To meet listing 7.08, you must have hemophilia with complications requiring at least three hospital visits within a 12 month period.
+To meet listing 7.08, you must have hemophilia with complications that require at least three hospital visits within a 12 month period.
 Each visit to the hospital must occur at least 30 days apart prior to adjudication.
-Also, each visit to the hospital must last at least 48 hours, which can include hours in the hospital emergency department or comprehensive hemophilia treatment center immediately before the visit to the hospital.
+Also, each visit to the hospital must last at least 48 hours, which can include hours in the hospital emergency department or hemophilia treatment center immediately before the visit to the hospital.